BOCXO2/BOCXO2/README.md

 - 👋 Hi, I’m @BOCXO2
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on Google
+- 💞️ I’m looking to collaborate on Google, Yandex or Tinkoff
 - 📫 How to reach me email - gamer2006.g@mail.ru

 <!---